Rudrakshajabala Upanishad: Wearing rudrakshas

 The rudrakshas should be woven in a silken thread and worn.
 A rudraksha can be worn on the hair tuft, 30 around the head, 36 in a necklace, 16 on each arm, 12 on each wrist, 15 around the shoulders, and 108 in the yajnopavita (sacred thread).
 They can be worn as 2, 3, 5, or 7 rounds.
-One should also wear them around the waist, as earrings, and as a rosary.
+One should also wear them around the waist, as earrings, and as a rosary.These beads are believed to possess powerful metaphysical qualities that can positively influence the wearer's physical, mental, and spiritual well-being.
 A devotee of Shiva should eternally wear them.
 Mantras that should be recited when the rudraksha is worn around a particular part of the body are then recited.

 Associations with the number of faces

 Bhusunda enquires about the classification of Rudraksha based on its faces (mukhi, naturally occurring partitions in a rudraksha, formed by grooves) and the benefits of each.
 Kalagni Rudra correlates rudrakshas with one to fourteen faces with various deities.
 Wearing that particular rudraksha placates the associated deity: